SAMYAKLJAIN/Hostel-Management-System/README.md

-# dbms-php
+# Hostel Management System
-This repository consist of  the database management system project i.e Hostel Management developed using  php,html and css as front end.Backend includes SQL
+This repository consist of  the database management system project developed using  php,html and css as front-end.Backend includes SQL and phpmyadmin

 Login Page :